 In the information security service industry, the upstream mainly includes software and hardware suppliers, specializing in R&D and manufacturing professional information-related products, and pays close attention to the latest network attacks and vulnerability updates in the market in order to develop products that meet the trends and needs, and provide other sales opportunities for agency.

-The midstream industry is mainly the distributors, who focus on promoting products to the market, and the sales personnel establish the sales channels; the professional technicians such as the downstream companies provide end customers with professional services such as maintenance and technical support.
+The midstream industry is mainly the distributors, who focus on promoting products to the market, and the sales personnel establish the sales channels; the professional technicians such as the

-- 3. Various product development trends - (1) Operation of several blockbuster games while taking into account diverse markets
+3. Various product development trends

+(1) Operation of several blockbuster games while taking into account diverse markets